maystey/uct_nassp_cm2020/_build/basics/functions.md

 has_widgets: false
 title: 'Introduction to Functions'
 prev_page:
-  url: /basics/operators
+  url: /basics/assignment_operators
-  title: 'Operators'
+  title: 'Assignment Operators'
 next_page:
   url: /basics/strings
   title: 'Strings'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
-# Introduction to Functions
+# Introduction to Using Functions
 In this section we shall discuss some of the details on how to use functions from the Standard Library.
 We have already come across a few functions, namely `print()` and `type()`.
 We shall cover how to define your own functions in a later section.

 Python functions essentially take variables or values/objects as arguments, perform a task and them return values/objects.
 As we seen before the syntax of a function call is: